You may wish to see an introductory page to this section first.

-NMHA: Mosaic of the Nine Muses from Vichten (ca 240 AD): (left) Calliope, the Muse of epic and elegiac poetry together with Homer; the Muse points down to a container full of scrolls, while the poet raises his hand in a gesture which attracts the attention of the viewer and which resembles the blessing hand of the Christian iconography; (right) geometric decoration
+NMHA: Mosaic of the Nine Muses from Vichten (ca 240 AD): (left) Calliope, the Muse of epic and elegiac poetry together with Homer; the Muse points down to a container full of scrolls (see it also in a mosaic at Sousse), while the poet raises his hand in a gesture which attracts the attention of the viewer and which resembles the blessing hand of the Christian iconography; (right) geometric decoration

 A major enrichment to the archaeological collection of the museum occurred in 1995 when the remains of a Roman villa were discovered at Vichten, a small town in the centre of the Grand Duchy.
 A fine floor mosaic was detached and sent to the Rheinisches Landesmuseum of Trier for restoration.
 It is similar to floor mosaics in that museum and in particular to the Monnus Mosaic which depicts poets and muses.
 It has a very rich geometric decoration which resembles that of the Mosaic of the Gladiators in the Roman villa of Nennig near the border with Luxembourg.